hapifrant/hapifrant-status/README.md

 ### Calling the health route

-The health route is exposed using `GET` method in a given path (`/health` by default).
+The status route is exposed using `GET` method in a given path (`/status` by default).

-When the server is healthy the response status code should be 200.
+When the server is running the response status code should be 200.

-When the health check returns error the status code should be 400 and the payload should contain the error title.